-The planning, development, and financing of large-scale wind energy projects, such as the MOEA's "Thousand Wind Turbines" project, necessitate accurate, reliable tools for wind energy yield and load assessments so as to reduce risk and maximise return on investment.
-These energy yield assessments are complicated by so-called wake effects, such as wake shadowing and wake meandering [2].
-Such wake effects severely reduce the amount of wind energy available to those wind turbines located in the wakes of upstream turbines, such that the total power production of the wind farm is diminished, while the increased turbulence in the wakes also gives rise to increased load fluctuations (fatigue loading) [3].
+The planning, development, and financing of large-scale wind energy projects, such as the MOEA's "Thousand Wind Turbines" project, necessitate accurate, reliable tools for energy yield and wind-load assessments so as to reduce risk and maximise return on investment.
+These assessments are complicated by so-called wake effects, such as wake shadowing and wake meandering [2], which severely reduce the amount of wind energy available to the turbines located in the wakes of the upstream turbines, thereby diminishing the total power production of the wind farm.
+Moreover, the increased turbulence in the wakes results in increased load fluctuations (fatigue loading) [3].
+To address these issues, we are currently developing a new analytical wake model which focuses on the relationship between the velocity deficit in the wake and the wind turbine thrust coefficient.